 - 1 cup whole green lentils

-- 8 cups chicken broth
+- 8 cups chicken broth or vegetable broth

 - 6 ounces tomato paste

-- small onion chopped
+- 1 small onion, chopped

 - 1/4 teaspoon cayenne pepper